We're an affiliate

 Prevention

 It is always mandatory to wear a welding mask.
-Special welding curtains can be used to screen off the UV light in order to protect bystanders from the light.
-Always wear the appropriate, close-fitting work clothing (gloves, apron and safety shoes) and eye protection.
+Special welding curtains can be used to screen off the UV light to protect bystanders from the light.
+Always wear the appropriate, close-fitting work clothing (gloves, apron, and safety shoes) and eye protection.

 Never weld with bare arms or legs, even when the weather is very warm.